 There is one level of appeal from the lower court judgment to enforce or set aside the award straight to the Supreme Court, Thailand's highest appeal court.
-The appeal process can take two to three years before the Supreme Court issues its judgment, depending on the Supreme Court's backlog of cases.
-As there are no trial hearings at the Supreme Court level, the appeal is made in writing only and therefore the costs are limited to drafting the appeal or answer to appeal and attending the Supreme Court's judgment hearing at which the judgment is handed down.
+The appeal process can take more than two years before the Supreme Court issues its judgment, depending on the Court's backlog of cases.
+As there are normally no trial hearings at the Supreme Court level, the appeal is generally made in writing only.
+Therefore, the costs are ordinarily limited to drafting the appeal or answer to appeal and attending the Supreme Court's judgment hearing at which the judgment is handed down.
 The Supreme Court has discretion to award costs to the prevailing party, up to a maximum of 3 per cent of the amount in dispute.
 However, large legal fee awards are not common and it is more likely that only a small fraction of legal fees will be recovered.

-41 Recognition and enforcement
+42 Recognition and enforcement